 If you are on probation, you may be required to abide by several conditions, including:

 A probation officer will typically be assigned to supervise you while you’re on probation.
 These officers enforce the terms of your agreement and inform the court if those conditions are violated.

 Depending on the conviction type, an individual on probation may not be allowed to possess a firearm or other dangerous weapon.

 Courts in Washington may impose an abstinence condition that requires that you not consume any drugs or alcohol while on probation.
 The court might mandate random urinary analysis (UA) to confirm whether or not you have been abstaining from alcohol and drugs.

 No Additional Violations

-Performing Community Service
+Jail, EHM, or Community Service

 - Reporting regularly to your probation officer